jarlandi/sna/README.md

 Each document must be submitted twice to the Drop box (*Espai compartit*) section of Poliformat site:

 1. Version 0: To be delivered by the end of its corresponding lab session including the activities carried out during the session.
-Mid-term submission: don't worry if you did not finish all the activities.
+This is intended to be a **mid-term submission**: don't worry if you did not finish all the activities.
-2. Version 1: To be delivered the day before the next session (deadline 23:55 h).
-Final submission: all activities are expected to be complete.
+2. Version 1: To be delivered the day before the next session (deadline 23:55 h). **Final submission**: all activities are expected to be complete.

 If you do not upload Version 1, the instructor will understant that Version 0 corresponds to the final submission, and it will be graded under this premise.